Blossomswilts/quiz/README.md

 * Storing the correct index for the questions and answers.
 * Updating score based on time.
 * Applying functions that will set to the next function when conditions are met.
+* Ensuring the time properly resets after the restart action is clicked.
+* Pulling the data just outside the loop to iterate which index + 1 you are on with text.

 ## Resources:

 * Ladislav Jarabek : Coding Bootcamp Instructor
-*  : Coding Bootcmap Tutor
+* Corey Yates : Coding Bootcmap Tutor

 Link to deployed Website: